 Everyday in our communities, delivery trucks or box trucks share the roads with smaller passenger vehicles.
-Lots of major corporations such as Fed Ex, UPS, Staples and Cintas rely on these vehicles to help perform their basic business operations.
-But often, delivery truck drivers are under tight deadlines which can often lead to bad judgment behind the wheel.
-In other situations, companies slack on the required maintenance for their fleet of delivery trucks and equipment failure causes an accident.
+Lots of major corporations such as Fed Ex, UPS, Amazon and others rely on these vehicles to help perform their basic business operations.
+But often, delivery truck drivers are under tight deadlines which can often lead to bad judgment behind the wheel and that bad judgment can lead to very serious accidents with other vehicles, motorcyclists and pedestrians.
+In other situations, the accident is not the driver's fault but instead it was caused by a company that slacked on the required maintenance for their fleet of delivery trucks and the resulting equipment failure caused the accident.

 Following a delivery truck accident, a thorough investigation is critical to determine the cause of the accident and who is responsible.
 Possible at-fault parties may include:

 - The delivery truck driver who was simply driving too fast, texting while driving, etc.

 - The driver's employer who is vicariously liable for the driver's negligence

 - The driver's employer who may be independently liable for negligently hiring or retaining the driver

 - The manufacturer of the delivery truck who supplied defective equipment and is subject to a product liability lawsuit;